February 22, 2017

 HMC Architects: Improving Delivery to Improve Healthcare

-How HMC Architects use contractor-integrated design to revive the healthcare industry.
+HMC Architects reflect on how contractor-integrated design is reviving the healthcare industry.

 Martin Luther King, Jr. Outpatient Center.